⚡ Electrical Tips

 What Is a Safety Switch — And Why Does It Matter?

 To put that in perspective, a heartbeat takes about 800 milliseconds.
 A safety switch reacts 25 times faster than that.
+It’s the single most important device in your switchboard when it comes to protecting your family from electrocution.

 How Often Should You Test Safety Switches?